What Fractional Executives Actually Earn: Rates by Role (2026)

 A useful starting point: calculate your previous total compensation package (base, super or pension, bonus, benefits), divide by the number of working days in a year, and use that as your floor, not your ceiling.
 You are bringing concentrated expertise, no ramp-up period, and no employment overhead.
 That has real value to the client.

-Consider also that fractional work typically involves managing multiple clients simultaneously, which means your effective hourly rate needs to account for the time you spend on business development, administration, and the gaps between engagements.
-In our experience, experienced fractional executives who price confidently and can articulate their track record clearly tend to attract better-fit clients and longer engagements.
+Consider also that fractional work typically involves managing multiple clients simultaneously, which means your effective rate needs to account for the time you spend on business development, administration, and the gaps between engagements.
+Experienced fractional executives who price confidently and can articulate their track record clearly tend to attract better-fit clients and longer engagements.

-The global fractional executive market reached $5.7 billion in 2024, growing at 14% CAGR (Frak Conference, 2024).
-There were 120,000 fractional leaders globally in 2024, up from 60,000 in 2022 (Frak Conference State of Fractional Industry Report, 2024).
-The market is expanding, but so is the supply of talent.
+The global fractional executive market reached an estimated $9.4 billion in 2025 and is projected to reach $24.7 billion by 2034, growing at 11.3% CAGR (market research, 2025).
+The number of fractional leaders globally doubled from 60,000 in 2022 to 120,000 in 2024 (Frak Conference State of Fractional Industry Report).
+The profession is also consolidating: the Heidrick & Struggles 2026 Talent Lens survey found 85% of interim leaders have worked independently for more than a year, with new entrants rising from 6% in 2020 to 15% in 2025.
+The market is expanding, and so is the supply of talent.
 Positioning, specialisation, and a clear articulation of outcomes matter more than ever.

 If you are ready to find a vetted fractional executive for your business, or to position yourself on a platform where only 3% of applicants are accepted, visit Fractionus to get started.
 Most clients receive a shortlist within two to five days.